gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ## Build Guide

+The latest stable build can be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
+The SNAPSHOT builds are very much [Sid](https://www.debian.org/releases/sid/) - be careful!

 A Maven `pom.xml` is included for building the bot.

 1. Clone the BX-bot repo locally.